 Need extra protection?
 Choose from several optional extras to cover your pet’s needs, including dental illness, or cover if your pet is stolen or lost.

-†For Lifetime Plus policies only – details correct as of 10 September 2024 via competitor websites.
+†For Lifetime Plus policies only – details correct 6 January 2026 via competitor websites.
 Competitor products are subject to their own T&Cs and can have different limits and requirements for cats versus dogs at different ages.
 For full details, please check the relevant policy wording.
+For full details of Petgevity pet insurance, please read our policy wording.

 We offer lifetime pet insurance for kittens, the most comprehensive type of cover.
 Because your kitten deserves Lifetime Plus.